Codeception/codeception.github.com/for/joomla.md

 ---

 ## Setup

-With Codeception you can create [Unit](http://codeception.com/docs/05-UnitTests), [Functional](http://codeception.com/docs/04-FunctionalTests) and [Api](http://codeception.com/docs/10-WebServices) tests, but the present documentation will covers only how to start with  [Acceptance](http://codeception.com/docs/03-AcceptanceTests) tests in Joomla and Joomla Extensions in order to  check the UI and work of a system as a whole.

-### Project Setup
-Create a Joomla website in your local webserver.
+Create a Joomla website in your local web server.

 Go to the folder where your website is located and run: